 Although I taught math for several years, I had never heard of number bonds before.

-I found the concept interesting.
-Once I found a good way for my daughter to use it, her understanding of place value deepened.
+At first I wasn’t sure where this was going.
+But once I found a good way for my daughter to use it, her understanding of place value deepened.

 The concept is:

 - Split it into the tens and ones

 Number bonds didn’t get really useful until we started addition with double digit numbers.
 I think using number bonds helped her visualize the problem.
 She got very good at taking numbers apart, manipulating them, and putting the result back together.

 Learning is more fun when it’s cute (or my kids seem to think so).
 I created 3 number bond mats: addition, subtraction, and one that has both.

 This post may contain affiliate links.
 Thank you for supporting the work of this blog.

 How to Use the Number Bond Mats For Addition

 I used number bonds to introduce addition (and later subtraction).
 We started with adding numbers that were double digit, but when added together the sum was less than 100 and didn’t require “carrying”.